Ajaero emerges NLC President, threatens strike over fuel, naira scarcity

 “It is crucial that our politicians learn from history to avoid its pitfalls.
 They must play according to the rules avoiding actions that may truncate our democratic process and imperil our nation.

-“We have demanded equity and fairness in the sharing of our nation’s resources, a more functional and accessible education system for our children, increasing access to high-quality medical care, high-quality road infrastructure, increasing access to nutrition and generally elevating the factors that increase human wellbeing.
+“We have demanded equity and fairness in the sharing of our nation’s resources, more functional and accessible education system for our children, increasing access to high quality medical care, high quality road infrastructure, increasing access to nutrition and generally elevating the factors that increases human wellbeing.

-“We should therefore vote for the candidates who have the competence and character to deliver on these demands come February and March.
+“We should, therefore, vote the candidates who have the competence and character to deliver on these demands come February and March.

 Since the demands and much more are the same and blind to primordial considerations so, we pledge to continue to champion them; amplifying and pursuing their attainment shall be our utmost consideration as leaders of the NLC in the elections.